-A recent Lancet Public Health Commission on gambling says the rapidly expanding online gambling industry is projected to result in US$700 billion in losses to consumers by 2028.
+A recent Lancet Public Health Commission report on gambling says the rapidly expanding online gambling industry is projected to result in US$700 billion in losses to consumers by 2028.

 The Commission says gambling is now legally allowed in more than 80 per cent of countries worldwide and the expansion is most notable in low-income and middle-income countries where regulatory infrastructure is usually weaker according to the Lancet.